AW-17943019064

 I started my career as an operations intern at a General Electric company, which was sold off to a private equity firm.
 That company became Gexpro Services, which I eventually became the Head of Global Operations.

-I believe that each of my roles has taught me a broad array of valuable skills that allow me to bring a very unique perspective to the various roles I serve in to support Coppell ISD.
+I believe that each of my roles has taught me a broad array of valuable skills that would allow me to bring a very unique perspective to the Board of Trustees.

 Sign Up to Get Connected